brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-good-code-reviews/index.md

 The team might exactly know what to expect for this feature, and there might be even a ticket with more details.
 But humans tend to forget details, and a clear description of what is supposed to do might be helpful.

 If there is a ticket, replicating some bits in the description might be helpful as well.
-Someone might need to come back to it, or even other teams might want to peek into it.
+Someone might need to come back to it after months, or even other teams might want to peek into it.
 Most likely, just a few will remember details and this description could be of huge help in these moments.

 # Continuous integration: automation, automation, automation...